-SMS marketing and email marketing are two very effective digital marketing channels.
-And based on statistics, it is no wonder both are preferred channels by digital marketers to achieve their marketing goals.
-Let’s look at some of these statistics.
+Based on statistics, SMS marketing and email marketing are two very effective digital marketing channels.
+So, let’s start this article by looking at some of these statistics.

 - 3.8 billion people own smartphones in 2021 and so, can easily receive both SMS and emails.

 - On average, you get $36 for every $1 spent on email marketing.

 - SMS has a 98% open rate compared to email marketing.

 - According to Statista, there were about 4 billion global email users in 2020 and the number is expected to increase to 4.6 billion by 2025.

 In light of these statistics, it is no wonder that both are preferred channels by digital marketers.
 However, it is also normal to get confused about the channel that will be best for your business considering the uniqueness of each channel.
 Hence, the question; SMS marketing vs email marketing; which is better for my brand?

 If this is a question you have, don’t worry, we will be addressing that below.
 In this article, we will look at SMS marketing vs email marketing to help you make an informed decision and to get the best return out of your marketing efforts.